dask/dask-blog/_posts/2019-09-24-dask-hyperparam-opt.md

 Serialization is an important part of the distributed Hyperband implementation in `HyperbandSearchCV`.
-Scikit-learn and PyTorch can easily handle this because they natively support the Pickle protocol[^pickle-post], but Keras/Tensorflow/MXNet present challenges.
+Scikit-learn and PyTorch can easily handle this because they support the Pickle protocol[^pickle-post], but Keras/Tensorflow/MXNet present challenges.
 The use of `HyperbandSearchCV` could be increased by resolving this issue.